apache/openwhisk/README.md

   vagrant reload
   ```

 Login to the virtual machine either using the VirtualBox terminal or with `vagrant ssh`.

-The login username is `vagrant` and the password is `vagrant`.
+If prompted, login username is `vagrant` and the password is `vagrant`.

 You can proceed to [configure](#configure-datastore) the datastore and [build](#build-and-deploy-openwhisk) OpenWhisk in your Vagrant machine.

 **Tip:** The Vagrant file is configured to allocate a virtual machine with a recommended 4GB of RAM.